 “Typically, the diagnosis of tonsil stones is usually obvious, based on your health history and a physical exam of the tonsils,” Dr. Stewart said.
 “On rare occasions X-rays (CT or plain films) may be needed to identify ‘hidden’ tonsil stones.”

 Tonsil stones that aren’t causing you problems don’t need treatment.
-If your tonsil stones are causing you problems, however, such as bad breath, your health care provider or an ear, nose and throat specialist may recommend at-home measures to clear them out.
+If they are causing you problems, however, such as bad breath, your health care provider or an ear, nose and throat specialist may recommend at-home measures to get rid of tonsil stones.

 “Tonsil stones can often be removed.
 Gargle with warm salt water or gently pressing on the tonsil with a clean cotton swab,” Dr. Stewart said.